senaite/senaite2.com/docs/user_manual/users_and_security.md

     rejected by laboratory personnel.
 Clients can also query and download results reports from samples that have been verified and published by the laboratory anytime.
-Regarding to results of tests, they cannot see them unless verified by a lab user with enough privileges, even if they have results submitted already.
+Regarding to results of tests, they cannot see them unless verified by a lab user with enough privileges, even if results have been submitted already.

 * **Verifier**: Users with this role don't have rights to manage electronic records or perform anything else other than verifying tests and samples.